TattlingJam4231/weapon-rebalances/README.md

       Vulcan Minigun:
         Damage increased from 25 to 80
-        Mag capacity increased from 750 to 984 Stability decreased from 25 to 0
+        Mag capacity increased from 750 to 984 Stability decreased from 24 to 0
         Maximum kick value increased
         Accuracy increased from 32 to 56
         Ammo pickup rate decreased signifigantly
         Can now shoot through enemies and shields

      The idea here was the make the minigun into more of a utility weapon rather than the underwhelming LMG it currently is.
-     With these changes, the weapon is an absolutely devestating force in use however it does require specialized skills if you want to sustain the carnage it can unleash.
+     With these changes, the weapon is an absolutely devestating force in use, however it does require specialized skills if you want to sustain the carnage it can unleash.